|Term:||Spring, 2014 (January 18 - May)|

 Online readings will supplement most weeks' material.

-The course ends on the Monday of week 16.
+The course ends at 5PM on the Monday of week 16.